Otera's catalyst: Preparation

 In particular, the thiocyanate compound was prepared by the reaction of dibutyltin oxide with dibutyltin diisothiocyanate.
 Otherwise, this compound is not commercially available.

 Applications

 This thiocyanate compound can be used as a transesterification catalyst.
 Although it is not well known, it has been used in a number of total syntheses.

 In this application, the reaction occurs via the displacement of the bridging isothiocyanate ligands with the incoming alcohol to form an alcohol-bridged active catalyst.
 Tin acts as the Lewis acid, and gives the transesterified product.
+The reaction must be performed in nonpolar solvents in order to colocate the acid and alcohol at the catalytic center.